Debt Camel

 • change the length of the mortgage.

-Here you aren’t simply looking for a new fixed rate, you need a completely new mortgage.
+Here you aren’t simply looking for a new fixed rate or a tracker, you need a completely new mortgage.

 If your lender says No to the new mortgage, ask why.
 Then you may want to see if you can get the mortgage you want from a different lender.